Black Sheep of the Family

 My daddy was a brakeman on a highball traveling train

-Mama she raised four little children and the family had a good name
+Mama raised four little children, and the family had a good name

-I guess he makes about a million dollars a year off the folks on insurance plan
+He earns about a million dollars a year from the family’s insurance plan

-He’s got a big long Mercedes Benz and a house overlooking the town
+He has a big, long Mercedes Benz and a house overlooking the town

-He sits in his Jacuzzi and he watches the sun go down
+He sits in his Jacuzzi and watches the sun go down

 All the words are wrong and my shadow’s getting long

-Got an ache in my head, I wanna go to bed
+Got an ache in my head, I want to go to bed

 Tomorrow I don’t have to wake up, no